 You can write these email or SMS messages yourself, but there are a few review generation tools that make the request process easier for you.

-Social media is already a popular channel for individuals and brands alike, but it’s also another way to gather vital customer feedback.
-Due to the public nature of sites like Facebook and Twitter, it’s easier for a customer and a business to interact with each other.
+Social media is already a popular channel for individuals and brands alike, but community management is also another way to gather vital customer feedback.
+Due to the public nature of sites like Facebook and Twitter, it’s easier for a customer and a business to interact with each other on these platforms.